wragge/closed-glams-covid19/index.md

 * 17 March 2020 - Remain open.
 [More info...](https://www.slwa.wa.gov.au/news/your-source-truth-covid-19)

+### State Records Office of Western Australia

+* 19 March 2020 -Currently open as usual but restricts time in search room to 2 hours and 2 meters or more from each other.
+[More info...](https://twitter.com/StateRecordsWA/status/1240477149779218432)

 ### Western Australian Museum

 * 16 March 2020 – The submarine HMAS Ovens is closed to the public.
 [More info...](http://museum.wa.gov.au/about/covid-19)